yvs1364/react-redux-challenges/08-React-in-Rails/01-Rails-Chat/README.md

 1. Destroy messages, users and channels (in that order)
 1. Create some channels (`general`, `paris`, `react` for instance)
 1. Create some users (needs email / password)
-1. Create some messages in several challenges.
+1. Create some messages in several channels.

 Then run it: